 When significant force is applied to the lower back, the discs will often be the first spinal structures to buckle.
 The discs are softer and more pliable than the vertebral bones and they bear the majority of pressure which accumulates in the lumbar region.
-It is common for herniations to occur from car accidents, falls and sporting injuries.
+It is common for lumbar herniated disc injuries to occur from car accidents, falls and sporting traumas.

 In many scenarios, a herniation may already exist unbeknownst to the patient, since it does not produce any symptomatic expression.
 In these cases, the new injury is often blamed for causing the herniation, although degenerative evidence in the spine may tell otherwise.
 This is something that I witnessed countless times during litigation in my former career as a trial preparation investigator.